List of The Owl House characters: Hooty

-Hooty (voiced by Alex Hirsch) is the house demon (as he is classified by Patch in "Hooty's Moving Hassle" and by Lilith in "Agony of a Witch") of the Owl House.
+Hooty (voiced by Hirsch) is the house demon (as he is classified by Patch in "Hooty's Moving Hassle" and by Lilith in "Agony of a Witch") of the Owl House.
 He resembles a barn owl, with giant legs that he can walk around with when given the power to, à la Baba Yaga's hut, and uses the owl-headed doorknocker to interact with the world around him by stretching his neck.
 Often, his odd behavior happens when no one is in the house.
 Despite this, he is capable of taking care of himself and attacking with his neck.
 Hooty has a habit of wanting to be seen as enigmatic or mysterious, which he does by posing riddles to people, but this usually results in him getting injured.
 Apparently, he feels everything affecting the house itself and at one point, his door is ripped off, causing him to become unconscious.
 However, by the end of the episode, he recovers.

 In season two, Hooty begins to warm up to Lilith and aims to become her friend, and manages to earn her respect when he helps her secure fire bee honey.
 In "Echoes of the Past", Hooty is revealed to have the ability to remove himself from the door and reinsert himself into other objects.
 The process of him physically doing this is not shown, but it is enough to disgust Luz, Lilith, and King.
 Hooty later becomes distraught when Lilith decides to leave the Owl House.
 However, he becomes a more supportive figure in his friends' lives as he manages to help King, Eda, and Luz embrace their fears and move forward.
 During his time with King, Hooty stated that he is under the Bug Demon classification.
 In "Follies at the Coven Day Parade", it is revealed that he is capable of removing his skin to reveal his skeleton.

 After the Collector stopped the Draining Spell, Hooty is turned into a puppet resembling a jack-in-the-box, and was placed in the Archives along with the other puppets of the people that Luz knew.
 When he is brought to Lilith, Hooty still regains consciousness in his puppet form.

 When Belos is defeated, Hooty is returned to normal by the Collector, happily reuniting with Lilith.